nasa/Common-Metadata-Repository/access-control-app/api_docs.md

 ## <a name="acls"></a> Access Control Lists (ACLs)

-Access Control Lists (ACLs) define the permissions with the CMR.
+Access Control Lists (ACLs) define permissions within the CMR.
 Everything is restricted in the CMR by default.
 ACLs give permission to specific users to take some action on some data.

 Every ACL defines three parts like a simple sentence: subject, predicate, and object.
-The simple sentence "Science Users can view Provider Foo's granules" is an example.
+The sentence "Science Users can view Provider FOO's granules" is an example.
 "Science Users" is the subject. "can view" is the predicate.
 "Provider FOO's granules" is the object.

 ACLs are represented by JSON.
 If "Science Users" was an existing group defined in Provider FOO with concept id AG1234-FOO then an ACL granting that group access to view and order and guests permission to view FOO's granules would look like the following: